Jeroentjuuh/CS4575_project_1/Report.md

 | App AV1       | 0.99      | 0.98    |
 | Browser AV1   | 0.96      | 0.31    |

 To test the significance of the results, we used Welch's t-test.
-From the table below, we can conclude that the results are statistically significant.
+From the table below, we can conclude that the results are statistically significant (p-value thereshold 0.05).

 | Comparison            | Statistic | p-value |
 | --------------------- | --------- | ------- |